 - Note: Travel costs for the players and their families will be the responsibility of each family.

 Teams are responsible for making timely payments to the Club for any billed costs.
 Any Team that becomes delinquent in their payment may incur such penalties as the suspension of training until payment is made, or other such penalty as deemed appropriate by the RAGE Board.

 Occasionally a family may become delinquent in their payments to the Team Treasurer.
 The Club does not want the Team Treasurers to feel as though they must act as a collection agency on behalf of the Team and become frustrated with their duties.
 If a family is delinquent in their payment to the Team and reasonable efforts have been made to collect such payments, the Club will assist the Team Treasurer in the collection effort.
 Please contact the RAGE Treasurer for assistance in these matters.
 Penalties for the player may include suspension of the player from participating in training, practice, and games until their account balance with the Team is positive.

 From time to time there will be roster changes made after the beginning of the season which may have a financial impact on the Team.

 - Player Additions – If a player is added to the Team, the added player’s family will be responsible for its share of Team expenses incurred from the date of its addition to the Team.

-- Player Deletions – Any training dues paid by a player choosing to leave the Team are subject to the current PIM on refunds.
-The player is responsible for their share of the Team’s expenses at least through the date they leave.
+- Player Deletions – The player is responsible for their share of the Team’s expenses at least through the date they leave.
 Maintaining a minimum account balance reduces the risk of a player leaving with unpaid expenses.

 - Guest Players – Guest Players are responsible for their own travel costs and a prorated portion of tournament expenses, such as Coach and Trainer travel reimbursement.
 See PIM 019.